 To help you formulate a well-rounded answer, we recommend choosing a “strength” or requirement from the job description.
 By skimming through the job requirements section, you can view EXACTLY the type of candidate the company is looking to hire.
 Here is an example:

 In the job requirements section of the job posting, we have highlighted the following “strengths” that the hiring manager is looking for.
 Now, we can choose one strength and formulate our answer.
-We have chosen: “attention to details” because this job requires a candidate to recognize medical conditions, remain updated with protocols, and be flexible.
+We have chosen: “attention to detail” because this job requires a candidate to recognize medical conditions, remain updated with protocols, and be flexible.

 “I would say my greatest strength is my attention to detail.
 My strength has enabled me to complete multiple tasks efficiently because when given instructions, I don’t need management to repeat them several times, which would lead to delays, etc. My ability to pay close attention to details helps me manage my time more efficiently, increasing my output/productivity.
 By managing my time more efficiently, I can prioritize what’s most important to the least, so the MOST crucial parts of the project are completed first and are ready to be submitted.
 I believe this will be an asset in this position because, as an EMT, you are working against the clock and don’t have room to make errors.
 My superiors will only have to tell me a single time what’s required of me, and I can be trusted to get the job done right the first time.
 In the end, I want to say that having someone on your team who pays close attention to details means you are getting someone who completes tasks more efficiently and accurately, increasing overall workplace productivity.”